Dave Nichol: Loblaws

 Nichol is stepping through his daily paces in Loblaw's airy, white test kitchen.
 Seven product-development staff hover watchfully.
 He forks a small sample of what appears to be chilli with meat into his mouth.
 The room falls silent.
 He closes his eyes.
 He swallows.
 He nods his head.
 The tension breaks.
 Dave likes it ...
 This is market research, Dave Nichol style.
 No focus groups.
 No marketing surveys.
 If the president of Loblaw International Merchants, the product-development arm of Loblaw Companies Ltd., likes the taste, it's in.

 If an item met with Nichol's approval, and merchandisers expressed interest, it could be brought to market in a few months.
 If, on the other hand, Nichol was unimpressed, that usually meant the end of the line for an item.
 "He could kill a product with a shrug of indifference, and there was no court of appeal."
 Most product ideas were rejected or sent back to suppliers for modification while others went through numerous reformulations before getting the go ahead.
 Meanwhile, Nichol seemed to relish his role as ultimate arbiter.
 "Nothing gets called President's Choice without my approval", he once commented.
 "If you dislike any of them, then I'm the guy who has to take the blame."

 Nichol was the company spokesman.
 He appeared in dozens of television commercials and radio spots promoting Loblaws products, most notably the President's Choice line.
 He starred in thirty-minute infomercials several times a year upon release of Loblaws Insider's Report periodical, of which he oversaw the development.
 This free publication, started in 1983, was an enhanced store flyer produced three times a year that marketed new products at discounted introductory prices.
 The Report "reflected his belief that success required not just great products, but great stories as well", Loblaw stated.
 "He always listened to the customer and kept their needs front-and-centre.

-In 1985, Loblaws was reorganized and Nichol was made President of Loblaw International Merchants, the product development arm of Loblaw Companies Limited.
+In 1985, Loblaws was reorganized and Nichol was made president of Loblaw International Merchants, the product development arm of Loblaw Companies Limited.
 He held that position for eight years.

 Lines of new products were built around product names, for example the "Memories of" sauce products.
 He also introduced The Dave Nichol Cookbook, which sold some 100,000 copies.

 Some products he touted are still sold, including the President's Choice Decadent Chocolate Chip Cookie, which was introduced in 1988.

 In 1994, Anne Kingston released his authorized biography, The Edible Man: Dave Nichol, President's Choice & the Making of Popular Taste.

-Nichol's relationship with Galen Weston Sr. had broken down when he departed Loblaws in 1994, but they later reconciled and Nichols consulted for Galen Weston Jr. who succeeded his father as head of Loblaw Companies Ltd. in October 2006.
+Nichol's relationship with Galen Weston Sr. had broken down when he departed Loblaws in 1994, but they later reconciled.
+Nichols consulted for Galen Weston Jr. who succeeded his father as head of Loblaw Companies Ltd. in October 2006.